 goodr OG polarized sunglasses – These sunglasses from REI are great for summer and being out on the water too.
 And at $25, they’re in the cheap sunglasses range, but are actually pretty great quality.
 I also have had great luck with the Surfer Shades from Target. $25 is about the max I pay for sunglasses, because of dropping them, leaving them behind, or crushing them in a bag.
 REI OG Surfer glasses $25, Circle round lens sunglasses REI $25, or Target Surfer Shades $20

 Portable Power bank phone charger – This newer style of smaller power banks is great.
 This one will charge your phone 4x, is just slightly larger than a deck of playing cards, and weighs about 8 ounces.
-I’ve carried this one on multiple bikepacking trips and backpacking trips so far, including the Kalalau Trail in Hawaii.
+I’ve carried this one on multiple bikepacking trips and backpacking trips so far, including backpacking the Napali Coast in Kauai.
 It holds a charge and can recharge your phone over 3x.
 So if you’re using your phone sparingly on a trip, it’s a great charger.
 Amazon $22

 ENO Hammock Helios Ultralight straps